julelang/manual/src/std/encoding-json.md

 	If smart pointer is nil, encode as null JSON value.
 	Otherwise, will encode dereferenced value.
 ```
 Encode cannot represent cyclic data structures and does not handle them\.
 Passing cyclic structures for encoding will result in an cycle at runtime\.
 Too many nested types are not specifically checked and may cause too many recursive function calls, resulting in a crash at runtime\.
-As a result of the tests, it is recommended that a data type can carry a maximum of 10000 nested data\.
-However, tousands of nested\-data is always risky even below 10000\.
+As a result of the tests, it is recommended that a data type can carry a maximum of 256 nested data\.

 Supported trait implementations by higher\-to\-lower precedence \(having methods without implementing the trait is valid\):<br>
 ```